Sushant262/Chandrayaan-Guardian./README.md

 >The game open with the Main Menu and when we hit the play Button the intensity and fun starts.

->Its a endles firing tower(Chandrayaan) defense game with score and lives shown in the top left corner of the game.
+>Its a endless firing tower(Chandrayaan) defense game with score and lives shown in the top left corner of the game.

 >You can  switch between the Robot and the Chandrayaan Rocket just by pressing a Button (H) and again get out of the Chandrayaan by pressing (J).